icereval/backbone-documentmodel/README.md

     var People = Backbone.DocumentCollection.extend({ ... });
     ```

-Best of all, `Backbone.DocumentModel` is designed to be a [backwards-compatible](http://github.com/icereval/backbone-documentmodel/test/), drop-in replacement of `Backbone.Model` & `Backbone.Collection`, so the switch can be made painlessly.
+`Backbone.DocumentModel` is merely a wrapper which sits on top of the existing get/set functionality of `Backbone.Model` & `Backbone.Collection`, so you can use them interchangeably.

 ## Nested Attributes